-Before COVID-19 vaccines become available for younger teens and children, clinical trials need to be completed.
+Before COVID-19 vaccines become available for younger children, clinical trials need to be completed.
 This is to ensure they are safe and effective for these age groups.
 Children are not little adults; we can't just assume a vaccine will have the same effect on a child as it does for someone older.
 Once this information is available, the AAP will review it and make vaccine recommendations for children and adolescents.

-Will a COVID-19 vaccine be required for school entry?
+Are COVID-19 vaccines required for school entry?

 In the meantime, make sure your children are